elisa-tech/wg-osep/mission.md

 Collaboration
 -------------

-The group expects to collaborate with the existing working groups and with the new group proposed by Elana, both to identify or discuss claims and evidence for analysis, and to address wider questions relating to safety engineering processes.
-Where we work with another group on given topics, we may jointly present the results at an Elisa workshop.
+The group expects to collaborate with the LFSCS and other ELISA working groups, both to identify or discuss claims and evidence for analysis, and to address wider questions relating to safety engineering processes.
+Where we work with another group on given topics, we may jointly present the results at a workshop.